coogie/oscailte/README.md

 ### Homepage

 Oscailte includes a clean page, separated from the blogging capabilities of Octopress.
-The theme can be modified to instead use just the blog index as the homepage.
+The theme can be modified to instead use just the [blog index as the homepage](#using-the-blog-as-the-homepage).

 ### Excerpts

 While excerpts are not necessarily a theme feature, Oscailte contains styling to support them.
 In order to use excerpts on your site simply insert `<!-- more -->` somewhere inside your post content to trigger the break.

 ![Excerpt Preview](http://i.imgur.com/Hlk0Nqh.png)

 ### Gravatar

 Oscailte makes use of the `site.email` used in `_config.yml` (if present) to grab and display your Gravatar if you use one.
 Otherwise, the theme will instead display the default Gravatar logo, which can be changed by replacing the file locally.

-If you wish to make use of the Gravatar feature, please ensure you use an email address that you do not mind being publicly crawlable by bots/spiders.
+If you make use of the Gravatar feature, please ensure you use an email address that you do not mind being publicly crawlable by bots/spiders.

 ### Social Sidebar

 Oscailte allows you to display links to your other online profiles in a quick and easy fashion.
 The links for each of these are handled within `site.oscailte.social` in your `_config.yml`.
-Please note that these are only required if you wish to display items such as Social Sidebar, Github Repos, Twitter Timeline, and [Facebook OpenGraph Metadata](#facebook-open-graph).
+Please note that these are only required if you wish to display items such as Social Sidebar, Github Repos, Twitter Timeline, and [Facebook OpenGraph Metadata](#facebook-open-graph-preview).

 Oscailte supports the above social sites out of the box, but more may be (infinitely) added as the user sees fit.